 Therefore, because, as he interpreted it, this means that he, a U.S. citizen, would be double-taxed, he was taking Colombia off his list.

 And he wanted to know why we haven’t been forthcoming on this point in our coverage of this country.

-As a former U.S. tax preparer who has been living and working outside the United States for more than 14 years and who has filed personal taxes in at least four countries at this point, I know how complicated taxes can be for the global citizen.
-However, they do not have to be onerous.
-You just have to understand some basics.
+As a former U.S. tax preparer who has been living and working outside the United States for more than 23 years and who has made personal tax filings in five countries, believe me, I understand how complicated taxes can be for the global citizen.

 Your Knight In Shining Armor: The FEIE

 The Foreign Earned Income Exclusion (FEIE) allows you to exclude up to US$107,600 (that’s the figure for 2020) in income earned (that is, income from working for a living).

 For amounts over the FEIE or for non-earned income (dividend or interest income), you can get a tax credit in the United States for taxes paid in another country.